aszaboo/DSA/2_MemoryAllocation/Memory/memoryAllocation.md

 }
 ```

-### Questions:
+### Questions

 1. **Dynamic Memory Allocation:**
    - Describe how the 2D array is allocated in the `create2DArray` function.
 What does the function return?

    - ANS: The function creates a dynamically allocated 2D array, and return a pointer to the memory address of that array

 2. **Memory Leaks:**
    - Identify the line in the `main` function that leads to a memory leak.
 Explain why it causes a memory leak and how you would fix it.

    - ANS: the leakedPtr is initialized with dynamic memory but never deallocated creating a memory leak.
 To fix it delete should be called before the program exits.

 3. **Uninitialized Pointers:**
    - What is the potential issue with the `uninitializedPtr` variable?
 Why is using it without initialization problematic?

    - ANS: If it is called it will lead to undefined behavior as it points to a memory address that has not been assigned.

 4. **Pointer to Pointer:**
    - Explain the concept of a pointer to a pointer using the variables `ptr` and `ptrToPtr` in the `main` function.
 What do `ptr` and `ptrToPtr` each point to?